Anish59312/clippd/README.md

+# Clippid QR Code System

-This project provides working QR codes designed for use in restaurants.
-These QR codes can be printed on cards or stickers and placed on tables, allowing customers to scan and access your restaurant's digital menu or services seamlessly.
+- This project provides working QR codes designed for use in restaurants.
+- These QR codes can be printed on cards or stickers and placed on tables, allowing customers to scan and access your restaurant's digital menu or services seamlessly.

 ![Clippid Sample QR Card](images/clippid-sample-qr-card.png)